Stephen Ball House

 The Stephen Ball House (also known as Old Ball Mansion) is a historic house located on Main Street in Berkshire, Tioga County, New York.

 Description and history

 It is a Greek Revival style temple form frame house built in about 1849.
-The house is a two-story, four bay wide house with a four pier portico and single story rear wing.
+The house is a two-story, four bay wide house with a four pier portico and single-story rear wing.

 Stephen Ball was the son of Josiah Ball and an early settler of the area.
 He lived in Berkshire at least since 1808.
-Stephen Ball was a local land owner and in 1833 sold the plot for the church just north of this home.
+Stephen Ball was a local landowner and in 1833 sold the plot for the church just north of this home.
 Ball ran a local brickyard and owned a local tavern.

 The home has remained in the Ball family at least until 1980.
 The home was listed on the National Register of Historic Places on July 2, 1984.